ianchak/stati/docs/configuration.md

 - `--force` - Forces a full rebuild, ignoring existing cache
 - `--clean` - Wipes the cache directory before building
 - `--include-drafts` - Includes pages marked with `draft: true` in the build
-- `--invalidateTag <tag>` - Invalidates all pages with the specified tag
-- `--invalidatePath <path>` - Invalidates the page at the specified path

 **Examples:**